aakkim/Lambdas2-ZCW/README.md

 }
 ```

-This method checks each Person instance contained in the List parameter roster whether it satisfies the search criteria specified in the CheckPerson parameter tester by invoking the method tester.test.
+This method checks each Person instance contained in the List parameter roster whether it satisfies the search criteria specified in the CheckPersonInterface parameter tester by invoking the method tester.test.
 If the method tester.test returns a true value, then the method printPersons is invoked on the Person instance.

-To specify the search criteria, you implement the CheckPerson interface:
+To specify the search criteria, you implement the CheckPersonInterface interface:

 ```
-interface CheckPerson {
+interface CheckPersonInterface {
     boolean test(Person p);
 }
 ```